Neproxx/ID2223-LikeItOrNot/README.md

 The script extracts data for three entity types that are stored in their individual table namely reddit_users, reddit_posts and reddit_subreddits.
 Some of the features represent e.g. the raw text and are only kept for plausibilisation reasons.
 See the enumeration and description of all features below.

+In case a lot of samples should be crawled in a short time, it is possible to schedule many instances of the feature pipeline that extract samples from different subreddits which leads to a very scalable system.

 ### reddit_posts

 - `post_id`: Uniquely identifies the post / submission on reddit.